96th Pennsylvania Infantry Regiment: Chancellorsville Campaign

+Gettysburg Campaign

 Early in June, great activity being manifested by the rebel army, the Sixth Corps was again ordered to cross the Rappahannock, for a reconnaissance in force.
 At two P.M. on the 6th, the brigade occupied Stafford Heights, and at evening passed over at Franklin's Crossing.
 Extensive earthworks were thrown up all along the line of the Bernard Plantation, from Deep Run Ravine to a point beyond the ruins of the Bernard Mansion.
 Continuous skirmishing was kept up with occasional artillery practice.
 From supporting the Fifth U.S. Battery, the regiment was sent on the 7th to picket the Deep Run Ravine.
 Here it remained under a continuous fire until relieved by the Forty-ninth, and One Hundred and Nineteenth Pennsylvania regiments, and late at night on the 10th it returned to Stafford Heights, where, on the following day, in presence of nearly the entire division, a beautiful silk flag, the gift of friends in Schuylkill County, was presented by a committee of citizens.
 Early on the morning of the 12th, the brigade was sent out on picket, covering the country from the Rappahannock nearly to the Potomac.
 At nine o'clock on the evening of the 13th the regiment was withdrawn from the picket line, and re-joining the brigade at White Oak Church, started on the ever memorable Gettysburg campaign.
 With only short intervals of rest the movement continued until the afternoon of July 2, when at the moment of great peril in the battle, as the veterans of Longstreet, massed upon the extreme left, were doubling up and driving the corps of Sickles, it arrived upon the field.
 Foot sore and weary, the men were at once formed, and with scarcely a moments rest, were pushed forward upon the right of the road leading out to the Peach Orchard, to a slight elevation, on the right and front of Little Round Top, and took position behind a stone fence which it held with slight loss until the close of the battle.

 On the morning of 5 July the Sixth Corps started in pursuit of the enemy.
 Prisoners were taken at every turn, and the enemy's rear guard was closely pressed, compelling him to open frequently with his artillery.
 The sufferings in this pursuit were intense.
 The crossing of Cotoctin Mountain, along a by-road, at night, and in the midst of a terrific thunderstorm, will ever be remembered for its hardships.
 On the 10th the regiment, with two companies of the One Hundred and Twenty-first, skirmished in the advance along the Funkstown Road, and drove the rear of the enemy, after stubborn resistance, across the Antietam at Claggett's Mill.
 In this skirmish, and subsequently, while upon the picket line in front of Hagerstown, the regiment lost several wounded.